Never Say Die (1988 film): Cast

 Morrison and McRae would work again together in 1992 on the TVNZ series Shortland Street.

 Several cast members (notably, Barry and Murphy himself) had appeared in Murphy's earlier film, Goodbye Pork Pie.

-Music, soundtrack and media
+Music and soundtrack

 The song "Never Say Die" sung by Bunny Walters is featured during the closing credits.
 It is composed and performed by Billy Kristian.
 Other songs include "Get Outta Here" performed by Susan Lynch and Jacqui Fitzgerald, composed by Kristian and Geoff Murphy.
 "Never Say Die" and "Gotta Get Outta Here" are the A & B sides of the single released on WEA Z10002, released the same year.
 "007 Down She Goes" is performed by Nigel Lee, and written by Murray Grindlay.

+Release

+The film was released in New Zealand over Christmas.

 The film was released on VHS and is now out of print.
 It has never been released on DVD, but was released to purchase via digital download in 2022.

+Reception

+Variety called it an upmarket version of Goodbye Pork Pie and said it confirmed Murphy's status as New Zealand's "foremost and most tantalizing director".